-ANZACs — soldiers from the Australia and New Zealand Army Corps–fought in the Middle East theater during World War I.
+ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 During their recreation time, some ANZAC soldiers visited the Zeitoun YMCA hut where Oswald Chambers served as a chaplain.